suprjinx/game_of_life/README.md

 The programming exercise below is implemented in Ruby in the `GameOfLife` class.
 The driver script exercises it.

-To run, type `ruby runner.rb`.
+To run, type `ruby driver.rb`.
 Tested with Ruby 1.9.3.

 ##Description